-Tricia Wynne, Vice Chair
+Tricia Wynne, Board Chair

 Tricia has 30 years of experience in public service as an attorney and policy analyst for the State of California.
 She recently moved to Aptos and has been a huge supporter and volunteer of Second Harvest since she arrived.
 Along with her professional experience and passion for service Tricia’s outgoing personality creates a perfect fit for committee work as well.
 Tricia is Chair of the Ambassador Committee.

 A local entrepreneur with a background in mergers and acquisitions, Laurie Negro is the founder and owner of several businesses, including Betty Burger and Gemma Shoes.
 Her involvement in the community includes serving as a youth mentor, supporting the development and expansion of local businesses, and volunteering with Second Harvest.
 Laurie is a native of Santa Cruz, where her family’s roots go back more than 100 years.

 Rick is the VP and CFO of Bay Federal Credit Union.
 He brings over 23 years of financial management experience to his work with Second Harvest.
 Rick joined the board in 2014 and is currently serving as an active member of the Finance and Executive Committees.

 Paul A. Carlson, Corporate Secretary